 But, in the early 1900s, researchers found that specific chemicals – called ketone bodies or ketones – were produced both during fasting and during low-carb diets.
-So, restricting carbohydrate intake to about 50g per day, produced the same effects are fasting.
+So, restricting carbohydrate intake to about 50g per day, produced the same effects as fasting.

 The truth, though, is that most people who follow a ketogenic diet now aren’t doing it to treat epilepsy; they’re interested in weight-loss.